LSDBC/Economics/content/Advanced Macroeconomics III (Galí).md

  ![[Cost-push shock, transitory.png|300]] ![[Cost-push shock, persistent.png|300]]

->[! focus]- Optimal Monetary Policy below the Zero Lower Bound
+>[!focus]- Optimal Monetary Policy below the Zero Lower Bound
 >Assume the optimal rule is:
 >$$i_t = r_t^n + \phi_\pi \pi_t$$
 >which shows that shocks to the natural rate (e.g., technology shocks) making the natural rate negative.
 In such case, it would be impossible to have zero inflation and zero output gap with a non-negative interest rate.